kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 ---
 {% include JB/setup %}

 I am working on a side project in [Ember](http://emberjs.com/), and I want to serve the app with SSL.
-This app will be interacting with 3rd party APIs and authenticated using 3rd party OAuth, so I want to serve it to users with encryption as well.
+This app will be interacting with 3rd party APIs and authenticating using 3rd party OAuth, so I want to serve it to users with HTTPS encryption.

 Until now, I've been deploying the app on [Heroku](https://www.heroku.com/) with [heroku-buildpack-ember-cli](https://github.com/tonycoco/heroku-buildpack-ember-cli).
-The Heroku approach is quick and easy to get up and running, but Heroku will charge me $7/month to keep the app awake and $20/month to use SSL.
-I don't really want to spend $27/month on a side project if I don't have to.
+The Heroku approach is quick and easy to get up and running, but Heroku would charge $7/month to keep the app awake and $20/month to use SSL.
+I don't  want to spend $27/month on a side project if I don't have to.

 I've been taking a look at Amazon Web Services (AWS) as an alternative.
 I already pay AWS each month to host remote backups on S3, and I've used S3 and CloudFront before as a CDN for Rails app assets.
-Here are the steps I am taking to set this deployment up:
+Here are the steps I am taking to deploy my static Ember app on AWS:

 ## Step 1: Deploy ember-cli to S3 with ember-cli-deploy